alvises/FPPopover/Readme.md

 The title of YourViewController (controller.title) will be presented on the top.

 ###Customize the size
 The default size of the content in popover is 200x300.
-That means the
+That means the content size will be maximum 200x300 because it could be resized to fill inside the view.
+If we need to change the size we can use the property

+    popover.contentSize = CGSizeMake(150,200);

 ###Customize the tint